Presenter: Dr Robert Neimeyer, Dr Phyllis Kosminsky, Dr Paul Boelen, Dr Sheldon Solomon and Dr Emmy van Deurzen

 Webinar Overview: Alcohol and Other Drugs - Why a Person May Choose To Use

-This webinar aims to; dispel some of the myths around substance use and substance users, to explore the underlying factors that may contribute to a person’s choice to use substances, to analyse the affects that different types of...
+This webinar aims to; dispel some of the myths around substance use and substance users, to explore the underlying factors that may contribute ...
 Details

 Presenter: Kylie Duncan